task-proxemics/XLeRobot/docs/source/index.md

 ---

-## News

-> Simulation:
-XLeRobot 0.2.1 is officially out!
-This version updates the urdf files, control scripts to support the new hardware and cameras, along with tutorials that can get you started in 10 min.
->

 <video width="100%" style="max-width: 100%;" controls>
   <source src="_static/videos/Sim_demos/XLeRobot_0_2_3.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-> Hardware:
+## Updates

+- 2025.7.8: Complete simulation with full support for the new XLeRobot hardware and 3 cameras (2 hand RGB + 1 head RGBD), along with urdf files, keyboard EE control scripts, and tutorials that can get you started in 10 min.

-The hardware setup for XLeRobot 0.2.0 is officially out!
-This is the 1st official hardware version that is fully capable for autonomous household tasks, with <1000$ cost.
+- 2025.6.14: The hardware setup for XLeRobot 0.2.0 is officially out!
+This is the 1st official hardware version that is fully capable for autonomous household tasks, with 960$ cost.
->

 ---

 ## 🌟 Why XLeRobot? 🌟